PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 ## 2. Product Goal

 ### 2.1 Project Scope
-In order to assist either game design amateurs or professional developpers, the goal will be to conceive a desktop application quite similar to a game engine.
+To support both amateur game designers and professional developers, the goal of this project is to design a desktop application functioning similarly to a lightweight game engine.

-In fact, it will be a software implemented with a user-friendly interface that will assist people to set up the battle system rules for a future RPG game in development.
-It will allow the user to express his creativity and allow him the freedom to create countless variations of RPG battle templates.
+This software will feature an intuitive, user-friendly interface to help users define and configure battle system rules for RPGs in development.
+It aims to foster creativity and give users the flexibility to create a wide variety of RPG battle templates with ease.

+Inspired by iconic titles like Pokémon, the application will include a simulation interface that replicates the feel of a classic Pokémon battle, allowing users to test their systems in a familiar and engaging way.

-Eventually, these are the expected main features that will complete the product:
+The following are the key features envisioned for the final product:

-  - The software will allow the user to navigate through the different menus with an understandable and colorful interface similar to the game Super Mario Maker.
+- The software will allow the user to navigate through the different menus with an understandable and colorful interface, similar to the game Super Mario Maker.

-  - The software must be able to contain a large database of data including many battle templates.
-  - The user must be able to create RPG characters and test his own battle template by simulating an RPG fight using these characters.
-  - The user will have the possibility to decide how are calculated damages, and how work the different stats, skills and statuses.
+- Users will be able to simulate a turn-based Pokémon-style battle between two sides, each selecting one of four available Pokémon before the fight begins.

+- The system will include an integrated battle interface reminiscent of the original Pokémon games, allowing users to interactively test how their fight logic and rules behave in a turn-based simulation.

+- A rules menu will allow users to enable or disable specific mechanics—such as turn order logic, stat caps, or critical hit chance—before starting a new simulation.

+- Battle moves inspired by Pokémon will be available, including damaging attacks, healing actions, buffs (stat increases), and debuffs (stat reductions), offering a diverse range of effects to test.

 ### 2.2 Constraints
-First of all, this project will be accomplished by someone who has never created a single software on his own ever before.
-Indeed, this Moonshot Project has to be realized individually, without any active assistance from other students, teachers or professional alike.
+First and foremost, this project will be developed by a single individual with no prior experience in creating complete software independently.
+As part of the Moonshot Project, it must be completed alone, without active assistance from other students, teachers, or professionals.

-As a consequence, investments are impossible, so this project must only rely on limited local budget, hardware equipment and software tools.
+Due to this context, no financial investments are possible.
+The project will rely entirely on a limited local budget, as well as the available hardware and software tools.

-Furthermore, the product's development will be realized by a single contributor who will accomplish the entirety of the scheduled tasks with limited help, but also with limited work time due to his current studies.
-In fact, the contributor needs to accomplish this Moonshot Project to validate his degree, but without any clear deadline, he will need to adapt his task schedule depending on his studies' progression.
+Additionally, the product will be developed under time constraints, as the contributor must balance this project alongside ongoing academic commitments.
+Although the Moonshot Project is required to validate the contributor’s degree, it does not follow a fixed deadline—task scheduling must therefore remain flexible and adapt to the progression of the contributor’s studies.

+Finally, as the project now focuses specifically on implementing gameplay mechanics inspired by Pokémon battles, this design choice inherently limits the versatility and creative freedom users may have when testing other types of combat systems.
+At least in the planned final version, the simulation will be tailored to turn-based, Pokémon-style encounters, potentially reducing support for broader RPG battle variations.

 ### 2.3 Risks and Assumptions